Configuring User Authentication

 Authentication is the process of establishing confidence of authenticity.
 A Drill client user is authenticated when a drillbit process running in a Drill cluster confirms the identity it is presented with.
 Drill 1.10 supports several authentication mechanisms through which users can prove their identity before accessing cluster data:

-- Kerberos - New in Drill 1.10.
+- Kerberos - Featuring Drill client to Drillbit encryption in Drill 1.11.
 See Configuring Kerberos Authentication.

 - Plain [also known as basic authentication (auth), which is username and password-based authentication, through the Linux Pluggable Authentication Module (PAM)] - See Configuring Plain Authentication.